19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Default Ability Generation.md

 You can choose which score goes to which ability after you roll.
 You roll for ***three scores***.
 For the other 3 ability scores, they are equal to the negation of the 3 ability scores you rolled.

 Once all scores are generated, you get 3 ability score increases.

-- You cannot increase an ability score beyond +2.
+*You cannot use these to increase an ability score beyond +2*